Contents

 Heat Loss in Cold Seasons.

 In winter, heat acquired throughout the day is lost during the night through the skylight.
-One study reveals that in the evening, a skylight loses 32.4 BTU per hour, per square foot, compared to windows’ heat loss of 20.2 BTU per hour, per square foot.
-That implies that skylights lose close to 40% more heat than windows.
+One research study reveals that at night, a skylight loses 32.4 BTU per hour, per square foot, compared to windows’ heat loss of 20.2 BTU per hour, per square foot.
+That means that skylights lose near to 40% more heat than windows.

-With their flat or angled positions, skylights gather dirt and particles at a higher rate than windows.
-If you rarely clean your windows, you’ll require to clean up the skylight more frequently.
-Plus, mounting the roof is the only method to clean up the outside of a skylight.
+With their flat or angled positions, skylights collect dirt and particles at a greater rate than windows.
+If you rarely tidy your windows, you’ll need to clean the skylight regularly.
+Plus, installing the roof is the only way to clean the outside of a skylight.

 Skylight Cost Factors.